GauravKumar-Dev/Code-Editor-React/README.md

 # Welcome to this Repository

-This is a Code editor like Codepen
+This is a Code editor for HTML, CSS, JS

 ### For using this Project